WebLab.Tools

 What breaks a fast?

-Generally, any food or drink containing calories will break your fast.
-This includes food, sugary drinks, and even cream in your coffee.
-Water, black coffee, and plain herbal tea are usually considered safe to consume during your fasting window without breaking it.
+Generally, any food or drink containing calories (typically more than 5-10) will break your fast.
+This includes food, sugary drinks, milk, and cream in your coffee.
+Water, black coffee, and plain herbal tea are safe to consume during your fasting window.

 Important Disclaimer

-For Informational Purposes Only: The content and tools provided on WebLab.Tools, including the Intermittent Fasting Calculator, are for informational and educational purposes only.
-The information is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+For Informational Purposes Only: The content and tools provided on this website are for informational and educational purposes only and are not intended to be a substitute for professional medical advice, diagnosis, or treatment.

-Consult a Healthcare Professional: Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition or before undertaking any new diet, fitness, or health-related program.
-Never disregard professional medical advice or delay in seeking it because of something you have read on this website.
+Consult a Healthcare Professional: Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition or before undertaking any new diet or health-related program.

-No Guarantees: This tool provides estimates based on your inputs, but it does not account for all individual health factors.
-We make no guarantees about the accuracy or applicability of the results to your specific circumstances.
-Your health and nutritional needs are unique.
+No Guarantees: This tool provides estimates based on your inputs and does not account for all individual health factors.
+Results are not guaranteed.